dojoengine/dojo-starter-phaser/readme.md

-## Dojo create-react-app
+## Dojo create-phaser-app

-The pattern here is inherited from mud.dev and is a simple example of how to use the dojo engine with create-react-app.
+The pattern here is inherited from mud.dev and is a simple example of how to use the dojo engine with create-phaser-app.

 ### Steps to Execute the Example